nimscore/waio-shell/README.md

 - Custom event loop integration (timers, channels, file descriptors)
 - HiDPI scale factor support

+> [!WARNING]
-**Known Limitations:**
+> **Known Limitations:**

-- API may change before 1.0
+>
-- Documentation is work in progress
+> - Documentation is work in progress
-- Some edge cases may not be fully tested
+> - Some edge cases may not be fully tested

-It's recommended to wait for a stable release before using this library in production projects, but if you want you can experiment with the current version.
+> - It's recommended to wait for a stable release before using this library in production projects
+>
+> However, if you want to experiment with the current version, feel free to do so!
 Development is trying to be as fast as a running skippy deer!

 ## Quick Start